fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

 - Add caching to avoid resubmitting known safe URLs; build this into the workflow for efficiency.
 - Integrate additional threat feeds (e.g., URLhaus, PhishTank) for broader coverage.
 - Enable automated email quarantine or user notification for confirmed threats.
+- Enhance reporting and dashboard integration for centralized threat visibility.

 ---